 - In some cultures, insects are used as food.

 - Insects as food are rich in proteins, vitamins and minerals.

 Flies and mosquitoes have great ecological importance and are the second most important pollinators after the bees.

 Mosquitoes are the most lethal family of animals because they transmit parasites and viruses.

 The cockroach has a high resistance to radiation but has no exceptional resistance compared to other insects such as the fruit fly.

-For learning to draw, visit Beginners Guide: Realistic Pencil Drawing.
+If you like these insect pencil drawings and want to learn how to draw, visit Beginners Guide: Realistic Pencil Drawing.